SAP-samples/teched2025-AD166/exercises/ex5/README.md

 	}
 	```

+3. **Open the controller**

-3. Open `keepcool.sensormanager/webapp/controller/Sensors.controller.ts`.
+   Open `keepcool.sensormanager/webapp/controller/Sensors.controller.ts`.

+4. **Import the Threshold enum**

-4. Import the `Threshold` enum, that you just exported from the `formatter.ts` file.
+   Import the `Threshold` enum, that you just exported from the `formatter.ts` file.

 	```ts
 	import { Threshold } from "../model/formatter";
 	```

+5. **Implement the filtering function**

-5. Implement the `onSensorSelect` function for filtering the sensor list items by checking their `status` property.
+   Implement the `onSensorSelect` function for filtering the sensor list items by checking their `status` property.
 We'll also make use of the previously defined threshold and use some filter settings to narrow down the result. `LT` for example means "less than".

 	***sensormanager/webapp/controller/Sensors.controller.ts***